 This render system is equivalent to all the major brands such as K-rend, Weber etc, and comes fully guaranteed.

-UPDATE: We no longer offer coloured render, hwoever we offer the next best thing, a textured wall coating which is suitable for all homes and is guaranteed for 20 years
+UPDATE: We only offer coloured render in certain areas of Wales and England, however we also offer the next best thing, a textured wall coating which is suitable for all homes and is guaranteed for 20 years